 Severe summer storms in Italy and Greece

-In early July 2019 there was a six-day severe weather outbreak across the entire northern and central Mediterranean region.
+Six-day severe weather outbreak across the northern and central Mediterranean region.

 Studying a convective situation in Europe with VIIRS images